Threat Model

 Push notifications (APNs for iOS, FCM for Android) are not currently implemented.
 If they are added in the future, the following constraint is mandatory:

 Threat: Naive push notifications would expose message receipt timing to Apple/Google.
 Even though the relay sees only encrypted blobs, a push notification would link a specific device token (tied to a real Apple/Google account) to the exact moment a Vauchi message arrives.
-This undermines the zero-knowledge relay design.
+This undermines the oblivious privacy-preserving relay design.

 Required pattern: Empty push + app-side fetch.